marciobarrios/sublimetext2-user-settings/README.md

-#My Sublime Text 2 settings
+#My ST2 settings and some extra info

 My User folder for [SublimeText2](http://sublimetext.com/2) and some useful reminders.